AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classic-page-author-keyboard-shortcuts.md

 >[!NOTE]
 >
->In the following tables, for the key combinations in the **Shortcut &ast; **column, both Ctrl and Command keys work on macOS.
+>In the following tables, for the key combinations in the **Shortcut** column, both Ctrl and Command keys work on macOS.

 >[!NOTE]
 >